MicrosoftDocs/azure-devops-docs/docs/organizations/security/view-permissions.md

 	> [!div class="mx-imgBorder"]
 	> ![Open Project Settings>Security, previous nav](_img/view-permissions/open-project-level-security-horz.png)

 2. Begin typing the name into the *Filter users and groups* box.
-The system will automatically show the names that begin with the characters you type.
+The system automatically shows the names that begin with the characters you enter.

 	> [!div class="mx-imgBorder"]
 	> ![Project level permissions for a user, Azure DevOps](_img/view-permissions/search-user-name-vert-nav.png)